Meet our Team!

-Owner/Director of Patient Services
+Partner, Director of Patient Services

 Christine completed her Bachelor of Science in Speech Pathology and Audiology at Loyola University Maryland in 1986 and stayed on to complete her Master of Science in Speech Pathology and Audiology at Loyola University Maryland in 1988.
-She has passion for helping all children with significant communication disorders, including childhood Apraxia of Speech and Autism Spectrum Disorders.
+She has a passion for helping all children with significant communication disorders, including childhood Apraxia of Speech and Autism Spectrum Disorders.
 Evidenced based practice including natural routine, family centered strategies of engagement, movement, play, and visual supports are used in all aspects of therapy so that therapy is fun and rewarding to the child.
 She has a passion for literature and strong background in language and literacy development.

 Donna Ortelli, M.S., CCC-SLP

-Owner/Director of Therapeutic Services
+Partner, Director of Therapeutic Services

-Over the past 17 years, Donna has worked in both public and private schools, in Massachusetts, Rhode Island, Florida and Delaware, with both pre-school and school age speech and language delayed children.
+Over the past 20+ years, Donna has worked in both public and private schools, in Massachusetts, Rhode Island, Florida and Delaware, with both pre-school and school age speech and language delayed children.
 Her areas of experience include: articulation, apraxia, auditory processing, receptive-expressive language, fluency, and pragmatic disorders.
 She has worked with a wide range of disabilities, including Autism Spectrum Disorders, developmental disabilities, genetic syndromes and other impairments.
 After relocating to Delaware in 2009, Donna worked in the public schools, first for Lake Forest School District, and then Smyrna School District.
 She became part of the CDSLP team in 2011, originally as a part-time clinician, and then after retiring from the public schools, going to full time.